 We used three different data sets for our tests.
 The vorticity data set is a $256 \times 256 \times 256$ voxel CFD data set, computed on a CM-200, showing the onset of turbulence.
-The head data set is the now classic UNC Chapel Hill CT head at a size of $128 \times 128 \times 128$ .
+The head data set is the now classic UNC Chapel Hill CT head at a size of $128 \times 128 \times 128$.
 The vessel data set is a $256 \times 256 \times 128$ voxel Magnetic Resonance Angiography (MRA) data set showing the vascular structure within the brain of a patient.
-Plate 1 illustrates the compositing process described in Figure 4, using the images generated with this vessel data set.
+All test results are presented graphically with the discussion.
+Tables of actual numbers are placed in Appendices to this paper for interested readers.
+Figure 6 illustrates the compositing process described in Figure 4, using the images generated with the vessel data set.
 Similarly, each column shows the images from one processor, while the rows are the phases of the compositing algorithm.
 The final image is displayed at the bottom.

 We performed multiple experiments on the CM-5 using partition sizes of 32, 64, 128, 256 and 512.
 When these tests were run, a 1024 partition was not available.
+Timing results are shown in Figure 7, 9 and 11 for the head, vessel and vorticity data sets respectively.
+The times shown in graphs (and tables in Appendix A) are the maximum times for all the nodes for the two steps of the core algorithm: the rendering step and the compositing step.
 All times are given in seconds.
-For the vorticity data set, we show complete timing results in Table 1 and the speedup graph in Figure 5.
-The times shown are the broadcast time (data) and the maximum times for all the nodes for the two steps of the core algorithm: the rendering step (rend) and the compositing step (comp), followed by the actual communication component (comm) in the compositing step and lastly the image gathering time (send).
-Note that the speedup was measured for the core algorithm and it is a function of the 32 node running time.
-Due to limited space, for the head and vessel data sets, we show only the corresponding speedup graphs in Figure 6 and 7, respectively.
+The corresponding speedup graphs are shown in Figure 8, 10, and 12.
+Note that the speedup was also measured for the core algorithm and it is a function of the 32 node running time.